mikegsCoder/Task-Manager/README.md

 ## :hammer_and_wrench: Technologies and Tools used:

 - Windows Presentation Foundation
-- Entity Framework Core
+- Entity Framework Core and MSSQL for TaskManager with MSSQL version
-- MS SQL
+- MongoDbDriver and MongoDB for TaskManager with MongoDB version
 - C#

 ## :framed_picture: Screenshot - Main Window: